Economic and Political Overview

 Main Sectors of Industry

-Zimbabwe has abundant natural resources including diamond, gold, coal, iron ore, nickel, copper, lithium, tin, and platinum.
-Diamond, gold and platinum have been the most economically significant natural resources produced in Zimbabwe.
-Even though the country is rich in resources, only around 10% of the land is arable.
-Agriculture represents 8.8% of GDP and employs 66.2% of the population (World Bank).
-The agricultural sector is dominated by tobacco production, which is the country’s second source of foreign currencies.
+Zimbabwe has abundant natural resources, including diamonds, gold, coal, iron ore, nickel, copper, lithium, tin, and platinum.
+Diamond, gold, and platinum have been the most economically significant natural resources produced in Zimbabwe.
+Even though the country is rich in resources, only around 10.3% of the land is arable.
+Overall, agriculture represents 4.1% of GDP and employs 52.5% of the population (World Bank).
+The agricultural sector is dominated by tobacco production, which is the country’s second source of foreign currency.
 Other agricultural exports include maize, cotton, wheat, coffee, sugarcane, peanuts, sheep, goats, and pigs.
-Zimbabwe's economy depends heavily on its mining and agriculture sectors.
-While agriculture remains vulnerable to climate shocks in the country, the sector experienced a significant growth in 2022, and recorded the highest wheat harvest in 56 years.
+Zimbabwe's economy depends heavily on its mining and agriculture sectors; however, agriculture remains vulnerable to climate shocks: according to FAO, a severe and prolonged drought in early 2024 slashed cereal production to about 1.3 million tonnes—nearly 40% below the five-year average.
+Maize was hardest hit, with output estimated at 635,000 tonnes, over 60% below average, as critical rainfall shortages during key growth stages led to low yields and the loss of about half the planted area.

 Breakdown of Economic Activity By Sector Agriculture Industry Services